uq-eresearch/thales/doc/thales-install-guide.md

         gem install bluepill

     b.
-Configure logging according to the
-    [Bluepill installation instructions](https://github.com/arya/bluepill#readme).
+If needed, configure logging according to the [Bluepill installation instructions](https://github.com/arya/bluepill#readme).

 2. Create a wrapper script so that Bluepill can be run in the correct